hipe/tmx/beauty_salon/doc/issues/021-our-take-on-an-AST-processor.md

 arrangement in your definition (because you can write arbitrary code in your hook).

-a "document processor" is simply a collection of these hooks (just a tuple). (what it is is under flux EDIT)
+a "document processor" is simply a collection of these hooks, so called because one or more documents can be feed into this (stateless) document processor to effect its hooks against document.

 you can have several plans in one definition, so for example you could follow one set of behaviors for files that look like tests (based on